 The Company's first mortgages are registered against specific real estate assets and hotel properties.
-As at December 31, 2020, mortgages payable mature between 2021 and 2058 and have a weighted average term to maturity of 4.8 years (2019 - 5.1 years) and approximately 98% of the Company's mortgages have fixed interest rates.
+As at December 31, 2021, mortgages payable mature between 2022 and 2058 and have a weighted average term to maturity of 4.6 years (2020 - 4.8 years) and approximately 94% of the Company's mortgages have fixed interest rates.

 Some of the Company's mortgages payable require it to maintain annual debt service coverage ratios and/or debt to equity ratios and/or debt to appraised value ratios and arrange for capital expenditures in accordance with predetermined limits.
-As at December 31, 2020, the Company was not in compliance with three (2019 - four) debt ratio covenants affecting four (2019 - five) mortgage loans, all of which are secured by hotel properties amounting to \$102,081 (2019 - \$80,877).
+As at December 31, 2021, the Company was not in compliance with two (2020 - three) debt ratio covenants affecting two (2020 - four) mortgage loans, and are secured by a hotel and an office property amounting to \$39,795 (2020 - \$102,081).
+Subsequent to December 31, 2021, the Company received a waiver in regard to one mortgage loan secured by an office property with an aggregate amount of \$29,581.
 None of the lenders have demanded payment of the mortgage loans.
 However, IFRS requires that the loan balance of mortgages payable in breach of debt covenants be included in the current portion of mortgages payable.
-As a result, the current portion of debt includes \$45,073 scheduled to retire after December 31, 2021.
+The Company's one mortgage loan secured by a hotel property in breach of its debt ratio covenant is contractually scheduled to mature within one year and is included in the current portion of mortgages payable.

-NOTE 11 DEBENTURES PAYABLE
+DEBENTURES PAYABLE